zwets/unfasta/README.md

 ### License

-unfasta - command-line pipes and filters for genomic sequence data
+unfasta - Command line pipes and filters for genomic sequence data
 Copyright (C) 2016  Marco van Zwetselaar

 This program is free software: you can redistribute it and/or modify